OF THE BOARD OF TRUSTEES

 Within these fundamental responsibilities, the Board will perform, where appropriate, many essential functions vested in the Board by Amendment 33, including, but not limited to, the following:

-- Establish substantive institutional policy for the operation of the University.
+a.
+Establish substantive institutional policy for the operation of the System.

-- Determine and periodically review the University’s mission and purposes, consistent with state constitutional and/or statutory provisions.
+b.
+Determine and periodically review the System’s mission and purposes, consistent with state constitutional and/or statutory provisions.

-- Appoint the President, who shall be the University’s chief executive officer, and set appropriate terms of employment, including compensation.
+c.
+Appoint the President, who shall be the System’s chief executive officer, and set appropriate terms of employment, including compensation.

-- Support the President and annually assess his or her performance based on mutually agreed-upon goals and other criteria.
+d.
+Support the President and annually assess his or her performance, based on mutually agreed-upon goals and other criteria.

-- Approve the appointment of all faculty members and employees, on the recommendation of the President and consistent with other policies and regulations adopted by the Board.
+e.
+Approve the appointment of all faculty members and employees, based on the recommendation of the President and consistent with other policies and regulations adopted by the Board.

-- Grant tenure on the recommendation of the President and consistent with other policies and regulations adopted by the Board.
+f.
+Grant tenure, based on the recommendation of the President and consistent with other policies and regulations adopted by the Board.

-- Review and approve the University’s academic programs, curriculum, course credits, admission standards, and other educational practices consistent with the University’s mission, plans, and financial resources.
+g.
+Review and approve the System’s academic programs, curriculum, course credits, admission standards, and other educational practices consistent with the System’s mission, plans, and financial resources.

-- Acquire, manage, transfer, and sell all real property of the University.
+h.
+Acquire, manage, transfer, and sell all real property of the System.

-- Approve the annual budget and tuition and fees, regularly monitor the University’s financial condition, and establish policy guidelines affecting all institutional assets, including investments and the physical plant.
+i.
+Approve the annual budget and tuition and fees, regularly monitor the System’s financial condition, and establish policy guidelines affecting all institutional assets, including investments and the physical plant.

-- Contribute to the University’s fund-raising goals, participate actively in strategies to secure sources of support, authorize University officers to accept gifts or bequests subject to policy guidelines, and invest and dispense non-public funds.
+l.
+Contribute to the System’s fund-raising goals, participate actively in strategies to secure sources of support, authorize University officers to accept gifts or bequests subject to policy guidelines, and invest and dispense non-public funds.

-- Determine the University’s structure and major academic programs and services needed for the successful conduct of its mission and purposes.
+n.
+Determine the System’s structure and the major academic programs and services needed for the successful conduct of its mission and purpose.

-- Grant diplomas and certificates and confer degrees based upon the recommendations of the Campus Chancellor and faculty.
+o.
+Grant diplomas and certificates and confer degrees, based upon the recommendations of the Campus Chancellor and faculty.

-- Serve actively as advocates for the University in appropriate matters of public policy, in consultation with the President and other responsible parties, as the Board shall determine.
+p.
+Serve actively as advocates for the System in appropriate matters of public policy, in consultation with the President and other responsible parties, as the Board shall determine.

-- Exercise such other authority as it deems appropriate to carry out the educational functions of the University within the applicable laws and regulations of the United States of America and applicable laws and regulations of the state of Arkansas.
+r.
+Exercise such other authority as it deems appropriate to carry out the educational functions of the System within the applicable laws and regulations of the United States of America and of the applicable laws and regulations of the State of Arkansas.

-From time to time, the University may receive and voluntary agree to comply with requests from outside entities.
+From time to time, the System may receive, and voluntarily agree to comply with, requests from outside entities.
 These cooperative actions in no way constitute a waiver of the vested rights of the Board.

 II.5.
 Trustee Emeritus Status

-The title “Trustee Emeritus” shall be conferred at the sole discretion of the Board of Trustees upon any former Trustee who has retired from the Board after having provided exemplary service and who wishes to accept such a designation.
+The title “Trustee Emeritus” shall be conferred, at the sole discretion of the Board, upon any former Trustee who has retired from the Board after having provided exemplary service and who wishes to accept such a designation.

 Meetings of the Board of Trustees